Boxed (Mike Oldfield album)

 Boxed is a 1976 compilation album of music written and performed by Mike Oldfield.
-It features four channel quadraphonic remix versions of his first three albums:Tubular Bells, Hergest Ridge and Ommadawn.
+It features four channel quadraphonic (SQ system) remix versions of his first three albums:Tubular Bells, Hergest Ridge and Ommadawn.
 An additional fourth LP contains new musical collaborations with other artists.

 Each record is encoded in the SQ Quadraphonic matrix system, which is also compatible with standard two channel stereo playback systems.

 Background

 Following the release of Ommadawn in October 1975, Virgin Records released Boxed to cover both the gap until the release of Oldfield's next album (Incantations, eventually released in December 1978), and his reluctance to play live.

-Oldfield later explained that instead of being true 4 channel sound, the initial quad version of Tubular Bells, released few months after the stereo version, was a "strange fake out-of-phase system".
+Oldfield later explained that instead of being true 4-channel sound, the initial quad version of Tubular Bells, released a few months after the stereo version, was a "strange fake out-of-phase system".
 This was because it was too complex to remix without automation.

-The quad remix of Tubular Bells on Boxed was entirely different and true 4 channel sound (later released on SACD).
+The quad remix of Tubular Bells on Boxed was entirely different and true 4-channel sound (later released on SACD).
 The Boxed-CD version still contains the quadraphonic SQ encoded quad mixes and plays as normal stereo without a quad decoder.
 The SQ quad remix Hergest Ridge was the only version of the album available on CD (until the 2010 Mercury Records reissue, Deluxe Edition), as Oldfield disliked the original vinyl mix.

 The traditional hornpipe melody "The Sailor's Hornpipe", which was the finale from Tubular Bells, has an extended speech from Viv Stanshall, which is from the recording sessions at The Manor Studio (see Tubular Bells original ending).
-This speech was apparently recorded late one night, or early one morning, when Stanshall and Oldfield returned from the local pub, and Oldfield followed Stanshall round the Manor playing his guitar, while Stanshall drunkenly described some of the artworks and artefacts to be found in the building.
+This speech was apparently recorded late one night, or early one morning, when Stanshall and Oldfield returned from the local pub, and Oldfield followed Stanshall round the Manor playing his mandolin, while Stanshall drunkenly described some of the artworks and artefacts to be found in the building.

 Tubular Bells was re-mixed in quad by Phil Newell, assisted by Alan Perkins.
 Hergest Ridge was re-mixed in quad by Mike Oldfield.
 Ommadawn was re-mixed in quad by Mike Oldfield and Phil Newell.